 Moreover, readiness to give support to the change initiative is based on the knowledge of goodness of the change, this is affective commitment.
 When persons know the benefit and what of change, this type of commitment is likely to develop.
-According to Herscovitch and Meyer (2002), knowledge and educating regarding the need and reason for change and the willingness to cope with these changes depend upon the affective commitment.
-Behavioraland Compliance support for the change initiative is being related to this type of commitment to change.
+According to (8), knowledge and educating regarding the need and reason for change and the willingness to cope with these changes depend upon the affective commitment.
+Behavioral and Compliance support for the change initiative is being related to this type of commitment to change.

-Cost-based commitment and reflects is a realization that there are costs associated with failure to provide support for the change is seen as Continuance commitment to change, (Herscovitch and Meyer, 2002).
+Cost-based commitment and reflects is a realization that there are costs associated with failure to provide support for the change is seen as Continuance commitment to change, (18).
 The capital put in the organization in terms of effort and time are cost elements that rely on the lack of visible alternatives.
 When employees feel hold in their job works, they have no time to deal successfully with the changes, either based on lack of clear-cut education on the purpose of change and outcomes of gains or the unable feeling to cope with the new ideas and change requirements.
 Such individual show minimal support for change because they do not relate to the change or find it useful easily to engaged themselves to the process of change because they have to do it.
-Successfully carrying out the change initiative in the long run may cause problem for the employees going through change in the organization (Herscovitch and Meyer, 2002).
+Successfully carrying out the change initiative in the long run may cause problem for the employees going through change in the organization(8).

-When employees sees the organization achieving is aim and objectives or accepting the psychological agreement that occur between them, this is a kind of change that is commitment to a sense of duties to give change a support (Herscovitch and Meyer, 2002).
-For a successful change process normative commitment and affective commitment to change are both compliance to a behavioural support of the change, this make this type of commitment is important prerequisite in the organization (Herscovitch and Meyer, 2002).
+When employees sees the organization achieving is aim and objectives or accepting the psychological agreement that occur between them, this is a kind of change that is commitment to a sense of duties to give change a support (8).
+For a successful change process normative commitment and affective commitment to change are both compliance to a behavioural support of the change, this make this type of commitment is important prerequisite in the organization (8).

-IV.
 Job insecurity

-It was widely agreed in the literature in the last decade, that different functional impact of job insecurity on several employees and organizational perspectives is known, (Cheng and Chan, 2008).
-Feelings of insecurity are negatively affected by a wide range of organizational behaviors and attitudes.
-Theassociation inbetween job insecurity, organizational commitment and job satisfaction is negatives; this is found through several investigations, (Ashford et al., 1989).
-Meanwhile, work behaviors, and withdrawal intentions such as non-compliant job behaviorsand proactive job search is being perceived by workers that feel their job is at risk, task avoidance absenteeism, and tardiness, which makes them to quit the organization intentionally, (Kinnunen et al., 2003).
+It was widely agreed in the literature in the last decade, that different functional impact of job insecurity on several employees and organizational perspectives is known, (20).
+Feelings of insecurity are negatively affected by a wide range of organizational behaviours and attitudes.
+The associationin-between job insecurity, organizational commitment and job satisfaction is negatives; this is found through several investigations, (6).
+Meanwhile, work behaviours, and withdrawal intentions such as non-compliant job behaviours and proactive job search is being perceived by workers that feel their job is at risk, task avoidance absenteeism, and tardiness, which makes them to quit the organization intentionally, (21).

-Employees with higher rate of job insecurity reported to have higher rate of work place injuries and accidentsbecause job insecurity also sees to have expected outcomes related to safety and task performance in an organization, and affect job performance (De Witte, 2006).
+Employees with higher rate of job insecurity reported to have higher rate of work place injuries and accidents because job insecurity also sees to have expected outcomes related to safety and task performance in an organization, and affect job performance (22).
 Meanwhile, behavior to the trade union, like trust, satisfaction, and intention to participate in union activities affect job insecurity negatively.

-Moreover, Higher levels of, psychological strain, poor mental health andphysical complaints is consistently found to predict by job insecurity (Hellgren and Sverke, 2003).
-Similarly, lower self-esteem is associated with higher feelings of job insecurity, ruined family relationships and lower life satisfaction (Kinnunen et al., 2003).
+Moreover, Higher levels of, psychological strain, poor mental healthand physical complaints is consistently found to predict by job insecurity (22).
+Similarly, lower self-esteem is associated with higher feelings of job insecurity, ruined family relationships and lower life satisfaction (21).